-The specification facility is provided on top of OFS, a passive form-processing system.
-OFS is an electronic forms management system [Cheu79, Gibb79, Tsic82, TRGN82].
-It provides an interface to MRS, a small, relational database system [Hudy78, Korn79, Ladd79].
-OFS and MRS were written in C, within the UNIXTM operating system [KeRi78].
+OFS is an electronic forms management system [Tsichritzis 1980, 1981, Cheung 1979, 1980, Gibbs 1979, 1980].
+It provides an interface to MRS, a small relational database system [Hudyma 1978, Kornatowski 1979, Ladd 1979].
+OFS and MRS were written in C within the UNIX operating system [Kernighan 1978, Ritchie and Thomson 1978].
 They have both been distributed widely to organizations.

 An OFS system consists of a set of stations distributed over a number of machines in a network.
 Each user has a private set of forms residing in his station.
-A user may only manipulate those forms which he temporarily "owns", in the sense that they are part of his database.
+A user may only manipulate those forms which he temporarily "owns" in the sense that they are part of his database.
 Communication and interaction between stations is achieved by allowing users to mail forms to one another.

-A distinction is made in OFS between form types, form blanks, and form instances.
+A distinction is made in OFS between form types, form blanks and form instances.
 A form blank is simply the form template used to display a form instance.
-A form instance corresponds to an actual filled form, represented as a tuple in the database of forms.
+A form instance corresponds to an actual filled form represented as a tuple in the database of forms.
 Its fields may have values assigned to it, and it always has a unique key assigned at creation time by the system.
-A form type is the specification of a form blank and a set of field types.
-A form file is a relation used to store all forms of the same type, belonging to a station.
+A form type is the specification of a form blank and a set of field types (see below).
+A form file is a relation used to store all forms of the same type belonging to a station.
 The collection of form files for a station is a form database.
-Figures 1 and 2 show a form blank and form instance, respectively, for the form type called order.
+Figure 1 shows a form blank and form instance for the form type called order.
 Note that some fields of the form instance need not have values associated with them.
 The key field must have a value which is automatically assigned by the system.